alexanderschatzberg/situational-awareness/README.md

 - Continue to add more sources.
 These will likely include social platforms, other databases of published research, and niche sources of info.
 - Implement a smart searching system.
 Eventually, the tool should be able to decide where and what to search for based on the users' biography.
-- Make a GUI or website for the project in order to make it more accessible.
+- Make a GUI or website (probably Django) for the project in order to make it more accessible.